Mental Health

 There are lots of examples.
 Maybe it’s the process of making a cup of coffee just the way you like it and feeling that pure bliss when you take the first sip (or maybe it’s getting Starbucks if that’s what you prefer).

-I’ve often let such blissful moments slip away from me without giving them a second thought.
-But when I think about it, I see that they make the foundation for a life where I feel happy.
+I’ve often let such blissful moments slip away without giving them a second thought.
+But when I think about it, I see that they are the foundation for a happy life.

 What are some things that are small, specific, and matter more than you give them credit for?
 These are the things for your minutiae list.